(Last updated on February 2nd, 2022)

-In the past, I have worked on scalable threshold cryptosytems, on faster proofs for polynomial commitments, on append-only authenticated data structures for public-key distribution, on scaling BFT algorithms, on leveraging the Bitcoin blockchain to prevent equivocation attacks in public-key directories, and on privacy-preserving file systems via ORAMs.
+Before joining VRG, I have worked on vector commitments, on scalable threshold cryptosytems, on faster proofs for polynomial commitments, on append-only authenticated data structures for public-key distribution, on scaling BFT algorithms, on leveraging the Bitcoin blockchain to prevent equivocation attacks in public-key directories, and on privacy-preserving file systems via ORAMs.

-My publications, talks and service can be found on my CV here.
+My program committee (PC) work can be found on my CV here

-You can see me present some of my work on YouTube.
+You can see me present some of my work here or on YouTube.

 I also like to blog about technical things: